olliw42/mLRS-docu/docs/E77_EASYSOLDER.md

 <img src="images/E77_Rx_Wiring.png" width="720">

-Note: In order to send RC channels over the serial connection (no need for OUT wire), change the "Rx Snd RcChannel" parameter to 'rc override' (or 'rc channels' if possible).
+***Note***: In order to send RC channels over the serial connection (no need for OUT wire), change the "Rx Snd RcChannel" parameter to 'rc override' (or 'rc channels' if possible).

 ## Flashing ##

-**Important: Every time that you power a board you should ensure that there is an antenna connected otherwise you risk damaging the RF section.**
+***Important: Every time that you power a board you should ensure that there is an antenna connected otherwise you risk damaging the RF section.***

 - Download and install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)
 - Connect your ST-Link to the 3V3, GND, SWD, and SWCLK pins on the board (image below)